amber-lang/amber-docs/docs/0.5.1-alpha/getting_started/installation.md

 - `curl` and `bash` are both installed by default in most cases.
   In the very rare case that they happen to be not available yet, download them as well.

-**Note:**  You should always update the system before you install a package in a rolling release distro, such as **Arch** and **Tumbleweed.**
+> DETAILS: You should always update the system before you install a package in a rolling release distro, such as **Arch** and **Tumbleweed.**.
 Always reboot after an update of the kernel, init system, and similar software as well.

 ## Installation via *bin*, the binary package manager